luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 First we needed to gain clarity on what frustrates our customers the most.

-What are their motivations?
-Their frustrations?

 I used Miro, an online collaborative whiteboard platform to facilitate these remote workshops.

 ![Empathy Map Miro](https://user-images.githubusercontent.com/349454/193666723-95cb313d-ec08-4bc0-a253-67f21c8de259.png)

-### Dived into an intensive 2-week research sprint.
+### W dived into an intensive 2-week research sprint.

 - 12+ user interviews
 - Investigated experienced and naive Agile users, PMI customers, and non-customers